Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Target Audience

-The target audience for this project can be split into two camps.
-Professional users with a decent disposable income can donate money to what they can determine as a good cause, and also users who are looking to achieve something and need the money for whatever their goal is.
-Both users are predicted to be millennials and gen Z so will be familiar with technology, so as long as the design follows what could be thought of as traditional placements of UI objects then =the users should be comfortable navigating to achieve the set goals.
+The target audience for this project can be divided into two groups.

+### Donor's

+Professional users with a high level of disposable income, looking to donate to a good cause.

+### Campaigners

+This group are goal oriented people who are trying to do something to make a change, passionate about the issue that matter two them.

 ## Website Goals